WillisMedwell/Data-Structures/README.md

 # Data Structures
+All are header implementations.

 ## Sov (Structure of Vectors)
-Like a structure of arrays but with reallocation like std::vector, uses a tuple like interface and iterators return a view into the vectors.
+Like a structure of arrays but with reallocation like std::vector.
 All memory is in one block making it very cache friendly.
+Heavy use of compile time hackery...
+Requires C++20.

 ```cpp
 Sov<uint8_t, std::string, uint16_t> sov;